pallets/jinja/docs/templates.rst

     {% if loop.index is divisibleby 3 %}
     {% if loop.index is divisibleby(3) %}

-The `builtin-tests`_ below descibes all the builtin tests.
+The :ref:`builtin-tests` below descibes all the builtin tests.

 Comments